 IBM Cost of a Data Breach Report, 2025

 Your employees are already using AI.
-They are paying for it on personal cards, running it on personal phones, and pasting company data into public ChatGPT because the procurement queue moves at geological speed.
-This is not recklessness.
-It is the rational response to a sanctioned toolchain that loses to a credit card and a browser tab.
+They're paying for it on personal cards, running it on personal phones, and pasting company data into public ChatGPT because the procurement queue moves at geological speed.
+This is not recklessness — it's the rational response to a sanctioned toolchain that loses to a credit card and a browser tab.

-The stakes are operational, not theoretical.
-IBM puts the average cost of a shadow AI security incident at $650,000[7], before regulatory fines.
+The stakes are operational.
+IBM's 2025 Cost of a Data Breach Report puts the premium on shadow AI incidents at $670,000 over standard breaches — and those breaches average 247 days to detect, six days longer than a standard incident[12].
 The cost of getting the response wrong — driving experimentation into channels that no longer report to anyone — is larger and harder to measure.
 You lose the inventory, the institutional knowledge of what works, and the trust that would let your strongest people be honest about what they actually run.

 Three structural failures produce it.
 No policy document closes any of them.

 Shadow AI is not a behavior problem.
-It is a systems problem with a predictable cause: the gap between what employees can do with AI and what IT can approve before the deadline lands.
+It's a systems problem with a predictable cause: the gap between what employees can do with AI and what IT can approve before the deadline lands.

 Failure one: procurement is too slow.
 The average enterprise software evaluation runs 3–6 months.
-An employee with a deadline in two weeks does not wait.
+An employee with a deadline in two weeks doesn't wait.
 They open a tab, enter a card, ship.
-The rational response to an irrational process.
+That's not defiance — it's prioritization.

 Failure three: the people running shadow AI are solving real problems.
-The most productive people in your company are almost certainly using tools you have not approved.
-They did not install unauthorized tools to spite IT.
+The most productive people in your company are almost certainly using tools you haven't approved.
+They didn't install unauthorized tools to spite IT.
 They installed them because the tool makes them two hours faster on a task that was otherwise grinding.
 Treat this as a discipline problem and you kill the experimentation that tells you which tools are worth buying.
-The program that turns your highest-leverage employees into informants is the program that destroys the institutional knowledge you most need.

 Five discovery techniques, ranked by leverage and invasiveness.
 Run them in order.